Chapter 10.08

 “Day care center” shall have the same meaning as set forth in Section 1.08.120.

-“Public rights-of-way” or “public right-of-way” means the area or areas on, below, or above a public roadway, public highway, public street, public sidewalk, public alleyways, or a utility easement in which the City has interest.
+“Public rights-of-way” or “public right-of-way” means the area or areas on, below, or above a public roadway, public highway, public street, public sidewalk, public path, public trail, public plaza, public bike lane or path, public boardwalk, public alleyway, or a utility easement in which the City has interest.

 10.08.010 Sitting, Lying, or Sleeping or Storing, Using, or Maintaining or Placing Personal Property in the Public Rights-of-Way.

-A. No person shall obstruct a public right-of-way by sitting, lying, or sleeping, or by storing, using, maintaining, or placing personal property:
+H. No person shall obstruct public or private access by sitting, lying, or sleeping on public property or by storing, using, maintaining, or placing personal property on public property:

-1. In a manner that obstructs or impedes passage, as provided by the Americans with Disabilities Act, as amended from time to time;
+1. In a manner that obstructs or impedes passage, as provided by the Americans with Disabilities Act;

-2. Within ten (10) feet of any operational or utilizable driveway or loading dock;
+2. On or within twenty (20) feet of any operational or utilizable driveway, ramp, or loading dock;

-3. Within ten (10) feet of any fire hydrant, fire plug, or other Fire Department connection;
+3. On or within twenty (20) feet of any fire hydrant, fire plug or other connection used by the Fire Department;

-6. Within ten (10) feet of an operational and utilizable entrance or exit to any building, establishment, retail store, restaurant, office building or other place into which the public is invited; or
+5. Within fifty (50) feet of an operational and utilizable entrance or exit to any building, establishment, retail store, restaurant, office building or other place into which the public is invited;

 10.08.015 Public Assemblage—Blocking Entrance.